mhansen/graphviz-docs/content/en/docs/attr-types/escString.md

 ---
 title: escString
-description: String with Escape Sequences
+description: String with backslashed escape sequences
 ---
 A string allowing escape sequences which are replaced according to the context.